skrub-data/skrub/doc/cleaning.rst

 :func:`deduplicate` is used to merge multiple variants of the same entry into one, for instance typos.
-Such cleaning is needed to apply subsequent dataframe operations that need exact correspondances, such as counting elements.
+Such cleaning is needed to apply subsequent dataframe operations that need exact correspondences, such as counting elements.
 It is typically not needed when the entries are fed directly to a machine-learning model, as a :ref:`dirty-category encoder <dirty_categories>` can suffice.